Isaacf04/test/README.md

 Day9: Learned API Postman test case creation \\
-Day 10 David lesson hizo ultimo committ
+Day 10 David lesson hizo ultimo committ.
+Hi Team, did you record how the getActivetables was failing? did you record the getActiveTables call?

+Dev debugging >
+What was the api doing when the issue happen? was their any server code comming from BJ activetavles or was it just hanging?